-LR 26.1 DIFFERENTIATED CASE MANAGEMENT AND DISCOVERY (a) Differentiated Case Management and Commencement of Discovery.
+LR 26.1 DIFFERENTIATED CASE MANAGEMENT AND DISCOVERY

+Differentiated Case Management and Commencement of Discovery.
 Every case in which an initial pretrial order is entered pursuant to LR16.1(b)-(d) shall be assigned, by agreement of the parties (if adopted by the Court) or by order of the Court, to one of three case-management tracks.
 (See LR16.2 and 16.3 for forms of the Fed.R.Civ.P.
 26(f) report wherein parties advise the Court regarding case management tracks.)
 Unless otherwise ordered by the Court, commencement of discovery in each case will be in accordance with the initial pretrial order once entered by the Court.
-In submitting their reports under LR 26.1, the parties shall address whether there is a reason to delay commencement of discovery or to place limits on the scope of discovery for a period of time.1 When one or more of the parties advocates for delay in discovery or limitation of discovery needed absent or following any delay or limitation.
+In submitting their reports under LR 26.1, the parties shall address whether there is a reason to delay commencement of discovery or to place limits on the scope of discovery for a period of time.
+When one or more of the parties advocates for delay in discovery or limitation of discovery, the report shall also set out the party's position on the scope and length of discovery needed absent or following any delay or limitation.
 Whether or not any party believes that the timing, scope, and/or sequence of discovery should be affected by a pending motion, the parties shall address the appropriate track for the case at whatever point discovery may proceed in the matter.
 The three tracks are defined as follows: